 The risk of using non-commercial licensed materials for a commercial purpose is at the heart of the issue when using data gathered by open internet to be fed to AI models.
 Here are things to consider when using existing data for AI development.
 Ideally, you will want to consider and have the opportunity to obtain clarifications to the following issues:

 Before making important business decisions involving AI gathered and generated information or products you may want to reduce your risk by consulting an experienced business and trademark attorney for clarification and guidance.
-The attorneys at the law firm of Quadros, Migl & Crosby are here to help when you have questions.
+The attorneys at Quadros, Migl & Crosby are here to help when you have questions.
 Please call (713) 300-9662 to schedule your consultation.